Dmitry-Borodkin/voidc/doc/tutorial.md

 - The first, in a new format, contains definitions and declarations.
 - The second, in familiar braces, contains many new constructions...

-New units usually occupy all the space between two traditional units and must contain at least one definition or declaration.
+New kind units usually occupy all the space between two "traditional" units and must contain at least one definition or declaration.
 Let's see what we have there: